 There are specific educational requirements necessary to pursue a speech therapist career.
 One of the requirements for becoming a certified speech pathologist, is obtaining a master’s in speech therapy that has been accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology, which is a part of ASHA.

 There are several different types of accredited programs.
 Some schools offer a Master of Speech Pathology in the form of an MA (Master of Arts) or an MS (Master of Science).
-Regardless of what kind of program you’re drawn to and settle on, it’s important to ensure that it is accredited.
+Regardless of what kind of program you’re drawn to before applying to speech pathology school, it’s important to ensure that it is accredited.
 Accredited programs will offer coursework and clinical experience that provides students with key skills and competencies needed in the field of speech pathology.

 Once you have completed your graduate education in the field, you’ll need to take the Praxis Exam, complete a clinical fellowship, and obtain certification before you can start applying for speech therapist jobs.
 As you continue working in the field, you’ll need to keep up with continuing education requirements, which vary by state.

-Once you’ve obtained the necessary education, training, and certification, you’ll have a host of new responsibilities while working in the field.
+Once you’ve obtained the necessary education, training, and certification, you’ll have a host of new SLP scope of practice responsibilities while working in the field.
 Speech language pathologists (SLPs) work with patients who have communication disorders related to speech, language, fluency, voice and cognitive communication.
 They may also see patients with feeding and swallowing problems.

 SLPs typically provide rehabilitation services, develop alternative communication channels for people suffering from severe communicative disorders, or work with people who want to improve their overall communication skills and abilities.
 Though in many cases SLPs work with individuals who have medical-related problems or disorders, they may also work with individuals who wish to address other non-medical issues, such as accent modification.